ernestk-git/data-scientist-ish/tutorials/xgboost.md

 * You created a conda environment (env) with Jeremy Howard's fast.ai library and want to add XGBoost to it (or any other environment)
 * You want to install XGBoost in the default environment

-**NOTE: This guide assumes that the python libraries cuda80 and cudnn have already been installed** If they have not yet been installed:

-* For you conda env:
-    * `conda install --name fastai cuda80 -c soumith`
-    * `conda install --name fastai cudnn`
-* For the default env:
-    * `conda install cuda80 -c soumith`
-    * `conda install cudnn`

-## Adding XGBoost to a Conda Environment w/ or w/o GPU Acceleration
+## Adding XGBoost to a Conda Environment

 While there is a pip package to install XGBoost, it has not been updated since 2016.
 As such, we will be grabbing the repository off of github and compiling it ourselves.